Compact Cauchy horizons admit constant surface gravity: Abstract

 \section{Abstract}

-We prove that in any spacetime dimension and under the dominant energy condition, every totally geodesic connected smooth compact null hypersurface (hence every compact Cauchy horizon) admits a smooth lightlike tangent vector field of constant surface gravity.
+We prove that in any spacetime dimension and under the null energy condition, every totally geodesic connected smooth compact null hypersurface (hence every compact Cauchy horizon) admits a smooth lightlike tangent vector field of constant surface gravity.
 That is, we solve the open degenerate case by showing that, if there is a complete generator, then there exists a smooth future-directed geodesic lightlike tangent field.
 The result can be stated as an existence result for a particular cohomological equation.
 The proof uses elements of ergodic theory, Hodge theory and Riemannian flow theory.
+We emphasize that, remarkably, these results really require only the null energy condition, whereas previous works assumed, already in the Killing or the non-degenerate cases, the stronger dominant energy condition.